Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 ## Features

-- An simple and colofrul page structure so that the user can easily find the game
+- An simple and colorful page structure so that the user can easily find the game
 - "Did you know" section - provides information about the importance of memory game and their impact on children’s memory
 - "How to play?" button - provides information about the game rules
 - "Play game" button - takes the user to the memory game board